-To apply to Thomas Edison State College, submit the following documents:
+To apply to Thomas Edison State University, submit the following documents:

-- 1. a completed Thomas Edison State College Application Form; - 2. application fee (payment must be in U.S. dollars); and - 3. a TOEFL score report sent directly to Thomas Edison State College from the Educational Testing Service.
+- 1. A completed Thomas Edison State University Online Application; - 2.
+Application fee (payment must be in U.S. dollars); and - 3.
+A TOEFL score report sent directly to Thomas Edison State University from the Educational Testing Service.

-To enroll in Thomas Edison State College, international students must select either the Comprehensive Tuition Plan, the Enrolled Options Tuition Plan or the Per Credit Tuition Plan.
+To enroll in Thomas Edison State University, international students must select either the Comprehensive Tuition Plan, the Enrolled Options Tuition Plan or the Per Credit Tuition Plan.

 After enrollment, any credentials or documents submitted will be evaluated.
-When the evaluation has been completed, you will be advised of any remaining degree requirements.
-It is your responsibility to arrange for the completion of remaining degree requirements.
+When the evaluation has been completed, students will be advised of any remaining degree requirements.
+It is the student's responsibility to arrange for the completion of remaining degree requirements.